Children in care

 A child who has to live away from home and be cared for by our services is known as a child in care.
-There are nearly 600 children in care in Devon.
-The proportion of children in foster homes is around 76%, with 5% of children in care adopted each year.
+There are nearly 820 children in care in Devon.

 Stand Up Speak Up (SUSU)

 If you are in care or a care leaver you can go to Stand Up Speak Up website to find out about Devon’s Children in Care Council and how you can have a say on issues that affect you.
-There is also lots of useful information, films for you to watch and games.
+There is also lots of useful information and advice as well some games for you to play.

 Mind Of My Own